tecfu/grunt-tar-passthru/README.md

 # grunt-tar-passthru

-> Pass-through interface for linux tar commands in Grunt.
+> Pass-through interface for tar commands in Grunt.
 >
 > Requires tar already installed and accessible from terminal.